 Try these quick 10-minute meditation breaks—or “time INs”—to help you reset.
 Rotate through them depending on your current needs.
 Set a timer for 8 to 10 minutes before you begin each one.
 Bonus: these meditations can be extended to longer periods of 20 to 30 minutes if you find them enjoyable.

-This meditation, as taught by Michael Brown in his book The Presence Process, is great for grounding you into the present moment when life starts to get a bit out of control.
-When you catch yourself being pulled in too many directions, this will help anchor you to the present moment before you resume your daily activities.
+This meditation experience, as taught by Michael Brown in his book The Presence Process, is great for grounding you into the present moment when life starts to get a bit out of control.
+When you catch yourself being pulled in too many directions, this mindfulness practice will help anchor you to the present moment and relieve your stress before you resume your daily activities.

 - Wherever you’re at, take a seat, close your eyes, and settle into your body.